Everybody's Everything (film)

 Everybody's Everything is a 2019 documentary film about the life of American rapper Lil Peep.
 The film was directed by Sebastian Jones and Ramez Silyan, produced by Benjamin Soley and executive produced by Terrence Malick, Liza Womack and Sarah Stennett.
-It chronicles the life of Lil Peep from his childhood in Long Beach, NY through his meteoric rise in the underground scene and music industry, up to his death on November 15, 2017 at the age of 21.
+It chronicles the life of Lil Peep from his childhood in Long Beach, NY through his meteoric rise in the underground scene and music industry, up to his death at age 21 on November 15, 2017.
 The film takes its title from one of Lil Peep's Instagram posts, which appeared the day before his death.
 “I just wanna be everybody's everything," he wrote.
 The documentary is described as a "humanistic portrait that seeks to understand an artist who attempted to be all things to all people."

 The film had its world premiere at South by Southwest on March 10, 2019 and was released by Gunpowder & Sky for one-night worldwide fan screenings on November 12 ahead of its theatrical release on November 15, 2019.

 A companion album of the same name was released by Columbia Records alongside the film on November 15, 2019.